-21. During the reporting period, UNDOF has assisted the International Committee of the Red Cross (ICRC) with facilities for handing over prisoners of war and mail.
+20. During the reporting period, UNDOF has assisted the International Committee of the Red Cross (ICRC) with facilities for handing over parcels and mail and for the passage of persons and personal effects across the area of separation.

 IV.
 FINANCIAL ASPECTS